polirritmico/monokai-nightasty.nvim/README.md

 }
 ```

-Some color utility functions are available for your use:
+Some color utility functions are available for use:

 ```lua
 local opts = require("monokai-nightasty.config").extend()